-Electric Blue Crayfish (Procambarus alleni)
+Electric Blue Crayfish (Procambarus alleni)- Tank-Bred!

 One of the most colorful freshwater creatures you'll ever find, the notorious Electric Blue Crayfish has to be seen to be believed!
 The Electric Blue Crayfish is and has been one of our most popular specimens ever since our beginnings.
 This crayfish is also commonly known as the Electric Blue Freshwater Lobster, though true lobsters do not exist in freshwater.
 This species originates from the Southeastern United States, but all of our specimens are tank-raised.
 Like most Procambarus species, the Electric Blue Crayfish reaches maturity very quickly and breeds easily in the aquarium.
 In fact, many of our specimens have bred in our tanks at our facility!

 Though most crayfish are often reclusive by nature, this particular crayfish is very active by comparison and spends plenty of time exploring the floor of the aquarium in search of food.
 The Electric Blue Crayfish is an omnivorous scavenger and will eat most any meaty or plant-based foods.
-This crayfish should not be kept with ornamental live plants, as it will eat them at a surprising rate.
+This animal should not be kept with ornamental live plants, as it will eat them at a surprising rate.